m-viehl/lunar-cave/README.md

 - Switch name to **Lunar Cave**
 - Freeze the game when crashing

-## Version 3.0, 2022-08-15
+## Version 3.0, 2022-08-16
-Not mentioning the huge rewrite to allow for proper configuration would be sad...(But yes, this is no user-visible feature, I see.)
+Not mentioning the huge rewrite to allow for proper configuration would be sad...
+(But yes, this is no user-visible feature, I see.)

 - Do not hide progress on crash
 - Improve easy mode: